SC1000 bomb: Exeter 2021

 On 26 February 2021 an unexploded SC1000 bomb was found by builders near the University of Exeter in Exeter in the United Kingdom.
 A major incident was declared, residents were evacuated, a 400-meter evacuation zone was established, and a controlled detonation was performed on 27 February.
 Despite precautions, houses within 100m were damaged, a large crater was formed, and debris was thrown 250m away.

-Hauerseter leir 2022
+Hauerseter Leir 2022

-On 30 November 2022, an unarmed SC1000 bomb was found by using a metal detector in a small lake known for previously containing miscellaneous artifacts from the past.
-The bomb is said to be in "pristine" condition by being preserved in an unusually low oxygen environment.
+On 30 November 2022, an unexploded SC1000 bomb was found in a small lake near the Hauerseiter military barracks in Norway.
+It was found by use of a metal detector (the lake is known for containing miscellaneous artifacts from the past).
+The bomb was said to be in "pristine" condition due to preservation in a low-oxygen environment.

 Rijeka 2023

-On the 19 March 2023 Croatian port city of Rijeka was partly evacuated, complete marine traffic was stopped while the bomb was draged from the port to the middle of the Kvarner bay and safely detonated.
+On 19 March 2023 the Croatian port city of Rijeka was partly evacuated and all marine traffic was halted while an SC1000 was dragged from the port to the middle of the Kvarner bay and safely detonated.

+Portsmouth 2024

+On 3 December 2024, an unexploded SC1000 bomb was found on the Southsea Seafront of Portsmouth during sea-defence repair activities.
+The area was evacuated and the unexploded ordnance removed.